 If you are planning to start a “Retail Food Establishment” in Louisiana then the issuance of business license or permits will be handled by the Department of Health and Hospitals, Office of Public Health.

-- You will be required to submit a scale-drawn floor plan of your food establishment and a site plan to the sanitarian and should be compliant with all requirements of the applicable State Sanitary Code.
+- You will be required to submit a scale-drawn floor plan of your food establishment and a site plan to the sanitarian and it should be compliant with all requirements of the applicable State Sanitary Code.

 - Once the plan is approved, inspection will be conducted in the said premises.